6 Mins Read

 Tofu Tales – Vegan Protein Winner

 Over in the West, soy is a kind of milk choice at progressive coffee bars.
 In continental Europe, you are lucky if you can find some at the grocery store.
-Here in our hometown, soy products are a way of life, which makes the city a boon for the dairy-free amongst us.
+Here in our hometown, soy products are a way of life, which makes the city a boon for the dairy-free amongst us and now even more now that other plant-based option took off.
 From a million types of tofu (firm, silken, fried, pickled) to freshly pressed soy milk at 7-11 to doufu dessert bars on every street corner (from Hui Lau Shan to Honeymoon Dessert), not to mention every Hong Konger’s favorite condiment, the humble soya sauce, there is no end to what we can do with the humble soya bean.
 Vegans rejoice!

 Go-Go Goji – China’s Original Superfood